-Follow the AP-7 highway for a little under an hour east from Alicante and you will reach the town of Calpe (also sometimes spelled Calp as per the Catalan pronunciation).
+Follow the AP-7 highway for a little under an hour east from Alicante city and you will reach the town of Calpe (also sometimes spelled Calp as per the Valencian pronunciation).

 For a more scenic route you could opt to take the coastal roads, but either way you will find yourself in a picture-perfect Mediterranean beachside town with a towering rock formation rising out of the sea.

 It is particularly popular with British expats, and when you see the stunning sights and experience this town for yourself it won’t be hard to understand why.